lmb-freiburg/ovqa/README.md

 ## Running

 See `run_scripts/` for running the model evaluation and computing the metrics.

-Due to updated packages, fixed bugs and code modifications, some results have slightly changed since the rebuttal version in Nov 2023.
+See `assets/results` for the numbers to expect.

 ## Licenses